zhiyongc/zhiyongc.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in the Smart Transportation Application and Research Lab ([STAR Lab](http://www.uwstarlab.org/)) in the Department of Civil & Environmental Engineering at the [University of Washington](https://www.washington.edu/) advised by Prof. [Yinhai Wang](https://www.ce.washington.edu/facultyfinder/yinhai-wang).
 I received my Master degree in Software Engineering from [Peking University](http://english.pku.edu.cn/) and my Bachelor degree in Software Engineering from [Beihang University](https://ev.buaa.edu.cn/).
 I was a visiting master student in the College of Electrical Engineering and Computer Science at [National Taiwan University](http://www.ntu.edu.tw/english/) advised by Prof. [Hsin-Mu (Michael) Tsai](https://www.csie.ntu.edu.tw/~hsinmu/wiki/).
-My **Curriculum Vitae**: [[CV](files/CV.pdf)]

 ## Research Focus
 * Basic and Applied Research on Machine Learning and Deep Learning